wp-plugins/cc-child-pages/readme.txt

 12. CC Child Pages widget options

 == Changelog ==

+= 1.27 =
+* Added the `siblings` parameter to show siblings of current page
+* Improved integration when used with Video Thumbnails plugin
+* Minor bug fixes for CC Child Pages Widget

 = 1.26 =
 * The CSS for displaying child pages has been re-written to allow for custom CSS to be more easily written - for example, specifying a border should no longer cause problems in the responsive layout.
 Fallbacks have been put in place for older versions of Internet Explorer.